Cartan geometries and multiplicative forms: Cartan geometries and Lie groupoids

 As promised, Cartan bundles extend the correspondence from Theorem \ref{correspondence_pfaffian_groupoids_zero_symbol} to the more general case of transitive full Lie-Pfaffian groupoids with any symbol:

 \begin{thmm} For any manifold $M$ there is a 1-1 correspondence

 \end{thmm}

-\begin{proof} The proof goes like in Proposition \ref{correspondence_pfaffian_groupoids_zero_symbol}.
+\begin{proof} The proof goes like in Theorem \ref{correspondence_pfaffian_groupoids_zero_symbol}.
 Let $(\G,\om)$ be a transitive full Lie-Pfaffian groupoid, with $\om$ taking values in $E \in \Rep(\G)$, and fix any $x \in M$.
-Then $V: = E_x$ is a representation of the isotropy group $H:= \G_x$ and the principal $H$-bundle $P:= s^{-1}(x) \xrightarrow{t} M$ is a Cartan bundle with the differential form
+Then $V: = E_x$ is a representation of the isotropy group $H:= \G_x$, and the principal $H$-bundle $P:= s^{-1}(x)$, with projection $\pi:= t_{\mid P}: P \arr M$, is a Cartan bundle with the differential form

-Indeed, from Lemma \ref{multiplicative_form_is_equivariant} (based on the multiplicativity of $\om$), it follows that $\te$ is $H$-equivariant:
+Let us show that $\te$ satisfies indeed the five properties of Definition \ref{definition_Cartan_bundle}.
+First, $\theta$ is pointwise surjective since $\om$ is.
+From Lemma \ref{multiplicative_form_is_equivariant} (based on the multiplicativity of $\om$), it follows that $\te$ is $H$-equivariant: